 GMHC used the GET!
 Mobile app to share educational materials and facilitate virtual support group sessions and appointment scheduling.
 GMHC staff members sent secure individualized messages to their clients through the app, regarding key milestones, medically-sensitive data, and upcoming appointments.
 GMHC acquired the app through its partnership with the New York State Department of Health AIDS Institute.

-GMHC enrolled 80 individuals in Project Vogue from September 2019 to December 2020.
+GMHC enrolled 80 people in Project Vogue from September 2019 to December 2020.
 To be eligible, participants were considered ‘out of care’ based on RWHAP criteria, or were at risk of falling out of care because of housing instability, recent incarceration, history of substance use or ongoing mental health issues, and/or poor experiences with health care services.
 The evaluation found that 4 out of 5 clients received one or more supportive services during the intervention.
 About two-thirds of participants used behavioral health services after enrollment in Project Vogue.

 Source: GMHC.
 Project Vogue Implementation Manual.
 Implementation of Evidence-Informed Behavioral Health Models to Improve HIV Health Outcomes for Black Men who have Sex with Men Project.
 2022.

 Framework for intervention.
 Project Vogue was modeled after His Health’s Project Silk,2 a recreation-based intervention that provided health services to Black LGBT individuals in a stigma-free environment.
 Among many of the intervention’s key components, Project Vogue adapted Project Silk’s model of community-based participation, peer navigation, behavioral health intervention, and offering a nonjudgmental space for people in the House & Ball community.